totalcloudconsulting/kubernetes-aws/README.md

 # Costs and licenses

 You are responsible for the cost of the AWS services used while running this deployment.
+Our project hosted under Apache 2.0 open source license.